Full class list and documentation

 • obs_params (dict or str) – Either an obs_param file name or a dictionary of parameters read in.
 Additional pyuvdata.UVData parameters may be passed in through here.

 • return_beams (bool) – Option to return the beam_list and beam_dict.
-Currently defaults to True, but will default to False starting in version 1.4.
+Default is False.

-• reorder_blt_kw (dict (optional)) – Keyword arguments to send to the uvdata.reorder_blts method at the end of the setup process.
+• reorder_blt_kw (dict (optional)) – Deprecated.
+Use obs_param[‘ordering’][‘blt_order’] instead.
+Keyword arguments to send to the uvdata.reorder_blts method at the end of the setup process.
 Typical parameters include “order” and “minor_order”.
 Default values are order='time' and minor_order='baseline'.

 Returns